 Newcastle is located 162km North of Sydney in the Hunter Region and sits at the mouth of the Hunter River.
 It is known for its exporting of coal however it is experiencing rapid growth due to an influx of individuals and businesses who regard it as an affordable alternative to Sydney that is not too far away.
-It is a city that is already well established as a center for both manual and service based jobs in New South Wales.
+It is a city that is already well established as a centre for both manual and service-based jobs in New South Wales.

 Newcastle As A Moving Destination

 Newcastle is only a 2.5 hour drive from Sydney, so it is common for family members to move there if they want some independence or cheaper living, without having to say goodbye.

 Unlike Sydney, the inner city of Newcastle is still affordable.
 Residents rank some of these inner-city suburbs, chiefly The Hill as the best of suburbs in Newcastle (Source).
 But you probably won’t be disappointed with the more removed, less busy areas of Newcastle, partly because they aren’t that far away.

 Newcastle’s climate is classified as humid subtropical.
 It is warmer than Sydney because it is more north.
 Summers average around 20°C in temperature and can be either humid or dry.
 Winters average around 10°C in temperature.
 So all-in-all, the temperature is very pleasant, even more so than Sydney some would say.

 Financially, you will be quite a bit better off living in Newcastle than in Sydney.
 Rent prices are 39% lower and consumer prices are 16% lower than in Sydney.
 But what’s surprising is that local purchasing power is 19% higher than in Sydney.
 It would seem that this is because many jobs pay the same wages, and there are also some high wages being paid to those in the coal mining sector.